we-are-the-champions/the-page-turners/README.md

 The example includes a deployed app that is built using the components from the example.
 The app is deployed on [Netlify](https://www.netlify.com/), and you can access it [here](https://the-champions-app.netlify.app/).

-The app is deployed using the Netlify-Deployer component('https://bit.cloud/teambit/cloud-providers/deployers/netlify') and it is automatically deployed every time changes are pushed to the main branch (after soft-tagging the components).
+The app is deployed using the [Netlify-Deployer component](https://bit.cloud/teambit/cloud-providers/deployers/netlify) and it is automatically deployed every time changes are pushed to the main branch (after soft-tagging the components).

 ## Repositories